Newtown 2042 F2F appointments now available!

 Before we get started on an ADHD assessment, we always see you for 1-2 intake sessions to explore your history, concerns, needs and purpose of assessment.
 We provide you with a thorough explanation of the process, screening questionnaires, what we need from you or others, and troubleshoot any potential barriers to completing the assessment.
 If you decide to continue, the formal assessment will commence using a variety of tools to understand your experiences better.

 Specifically, we use the DIVA-5 interview tool, questionnaires for teachers, parents and/or support person to complete, and a measure of daily living strengths or challenges.
 The DIVA-5 takes approximately 1-2 hours or sessions, while the other parts of the assessment are completed outside of session time.
 During part we will have a chat about your day to day routine, relationships, learning and/or work experiences and interests.
 Hopefully this process is not too boring but feel free to move around, fidget or sing your responses if that helps you feel comfortable.
-For adults and older teens, this can be done all online from the comfort of your home.
-For younger teens and children, we offer appointments in-person in West Ryde.
+Any questionnaires completed outside of session after the MIGDAS-2 are interpreted during the report writing process.
+If you would like a dot-point summary of the process and fee breakdown, please check out our FAQ at the bottom of this page.

 It is up to you whether you want a comprehensive report, which can be used to support your referral to a Psychiatrist for medication consideration, in-school supports or other types occupational/educational accommodations.
 Otherwise, we can provide a diagnostic summary letter, which is most suitable if you are seeking assessment purely for validation and personal understanding.